 A student's status does not change while an appeal is under consideration.
+If he or she is in academic warning, probation or suspension, the warning, probation or suspension stands.
 If a student was dismissed, he or she remains dismissed.
-If he or she is in academic warning, probation or suspension, the warning, probation or suspension stands.
 Approval of an academic probation or suspension appeal does not ensure reinstatement of eligibility for financial aid.